Mourise01/Ex.No.9---SIMULATION-OF-POST--PROCESSING-IN-ADDITIVE-MANUFACTURING/README.md

-# Ex.No.6.2  - SIMULATION OF POST PROCESSING IN ADDITIVE MANUFACTURING
+# Ex.No.
+6.2  - SIMULATION OF POST PROCESSING IN ADDITIVE MANUFACTURING

-## DATE:8.10.24
+### DATE: 25-10-24

 ## AIM:
 ### To simulate the post processing of 3d printed parts via support Removal, UV Curing & Heat Treatment.